 Are you concerned about your current Grade Point Average (GPA)?
 Are you wondering if you might be in jeopardy of being suspended next year?
 At the workshop you will learn about the resources available, construct an academic success plan, identify barriers, discuss strategies for success, complete the probation contract.

 A student on Academic Probation who does not achieve a minimum semester GPA of 2.0 in any subsequent semester will be placed on Academic Suspension.
-They will be prohibited from enrolling in credit classes at GRCC for two subsequent semesters upon suspension from the college.
+They will be prohibited from enrolling in credit classes at GRCC for one semester upon suspension from the college.

 If the student is academically suspended due to circumstances beyond his/her reasonable control, they may appeal this suspension to the Academic Suspension Appeal Committee.
 The Committee’s decision is final.